• Skip to primary navigation

 2. Add salt and sugar and mix well.

-4. Mix together and let sit for a bit at room temperature.
+4. Mix all ingredients and let sit at room temperature for about 2 hours.

 5. Fill the coleslaw into jars or airtight containers

 6. Refrigerate overnight.
-Taste best after 24 hours.
+Tastes best after 24 hours.

 3.5.3251